A BIT ABOUT US

 Lost-n-Found Youth is the outgrowth of Saint Lost and Found, an LGBTQ homeless youth fund project of the Atlanta Sisters of Perpetual Indulgence.

-Founded by Rick Westbrook, Art Izzard, and Paul Swicord after each of them experienced being turned away when attempting to place queer youth into local shelters and youth aid programs, the three resolved that something needed to be done to address the immediate need.
+Founded by a group of activists led by Rick Westbrook after they experienced being turned away when attempting to place queer youth into local shelters and youth aid programs, they resolved that something needed to be done to address the immediate need.

 LnFY envisions a world where all youth can live and grow authentically.